Jeanette Borhyová

-Jeanette Borhyová (born September 12, 1992) is a Slovak beauty pageant titleholder who was crowned Miss Universe Slovenskej Republiky 2013 and represented her country in the 2013 Miss Universe pageant.
+Jeanette Borhyová (born 12 September 1992) is a Slovak beauty pageant titleholder who was crowned Miss Universe Slovenskej Republiky 2013 and represented her country at the 2013 Miss Universe pageant.

 Early life

-She is a studied Economics.
-Her hobbies are Dancing, Volleyball, Snowboarding and Fitness.
+Borhyová studied economics.
+Her hobbies include dancing, volleyball, snowboarding and fitness.

 Miss Universe Slovenskej Republiky 2013

-A Blonde beauty Jeanette Borhyova from Ivanka pri Dunaji has been crowned Miss Universe SR 2013 at the grand finale of the 15th edition of Miss Universe Slovenskej Republiky beauty pageant.
-Miss Universe SR 2013 beauty contest took place at the Aegon NTC, Arena, Bratislava on Thursday night of 4 April 2013.
-12 Beauties have selected for the Miss Slovak Republic 2013 contest.
+Borhyova, from Ivanka pri Dunaji, was crowned Miss Universe SR 2013 at the grand finale of the 15th edition of Miss Universe Slovenskej Republiky pageant.
+The Miss Universe SR 2013 contest took place at the Aegon NTC Arena, Bratislava on 4 April 2013.
+Twelve contestants competed for the Miss Slovak Republic 2013 title.